mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3810 Scout.md

 ADVANTAGES:

-- Jump 4 Range; Jump drive and Main computer optimised for rapid sequential and/or deep space jumping.
+- Jump 4 Range; Jump drive and Main computer optimized for rapid sequential and/or deep space jumping.
 - Highly configurable high-power sensor and computing systems allow extreme sensor range and acuity, Scout specific sensors and telemetry, and rapid jump calculations.
 - Equipped with a full sensor and telescope array for extensive field work